nanoc/nanoc.app/content/docs/basics.md

 <pre title="Getting general help for nanoc"><span class="prompt">%</span> <kbd>nanoc help</kbd></pre>

-So, if you’re ever stuck, consult the the commandline help which (hopefully) will put you back on track.
+So, if you’re ever stuck, consult the the command-line help which (hopefully) will put you back on track.

 Sites
 -----